- Apply for Military Leave

-- If their course load would be reduced below the minimum hours required to qualify for a graduate assistantship, financial aid, or international full-time student status
+- The appropriate office to contact to determine if their course load might be reduced below the minimum hours required to qualify for financial aid, scholarships, international full-time student status, or a graduate assistantship.

 - If the course to be dropped is a co-requisite for another course the student is taking or a prerequisite for a course required the following semester.
 The student may be required to drop the co-requisite course or asked to take a substitute course the following semester.

 - If withdrawal from the University for a semester would jeopardize the student’s standing in a particular program or major.

 - Students who receive financial aid, veteran benefits, or scholarships should consult with the appropriate unit to see if the withdrawal will affect their status for the current or subsequent terms.

 - It is the student’s responsibility to ensure that all outstanding financial obligations to the University are satisfied and all required forms are received and processed.
 The withdrawal becomes official only after the request is received and processed by the appropriate institutional officer.

 - Students withdrawing from all of their courses in a term who are not living in university residential housing should vacate housing and turn in keys via the proper procedure.
 Check with the main desk at the residential hall for procedural details.